projectpotos/ansible-plays-potos/.github/pull_request_template.md

 ## Description

-Please include a summary of the change and which issue is fixed.
-Please provide the motivation for why this change is necessary at this stage of the product development cycle.
+Please include a summary of the changes and which issue is fixed.
+Describe the rational why the changes are required at this stage.

 Fixes # (issue)

-## Depedencies
+## Dependencies

 Does this PR depend on other PRs of this or a related repository?